-There are unrecognised deferred tax assets at the amount of BGN 4,837 thousand (31.12.2019: BGN 4,545 thousand), related to impairment of investments in subsidiaries because the management is not planning to dispose of these investments and has concluded that it is unlikely the temporary difference to be manifested in a foreseeable future.
-The temporary difference on which no tax asset is a recognised amount to BGN 48,366 thousand ((31 December 2019: BGN 45,454 thousand).
+There are unrecognised deferred tax assets at the amount of BGN 4,837 thousand (31 December 2019: BGN 4,545 thousand), related to impairment of investments in subsidiaries because the management is not planning to dispose of these investments and has concluded that it is unlikely the temporary difference to be manifested in a foreseeable future.
+The temporary difference on which no tax asset is recognised amounts to BGN 48,366 thousand (31 December 2019: BGN 45,454 thousand).